Determining Project Valuation

 - Click "Accept & Continue"

 - Enter the project street address

-- Select the "Work Type" for the scope of work being done
+- Select "Work Type" for scope of work being done

-A new page will appear with your estimate.
-The estimate provided is a preliminary estimate only, based on information provided.
-Actual permit costs are calculated and verified through the plan review process and may vary from that provided by the online permit fee estimator as indicated by the disclaimer and acknowledged by the user.
+A new page will appear with a preliminary estimate only, based on information provided.
+Actual permit costs are calculated and verified through the plan review process and may vary from the online permit fee estimator (as indicated by the disclaimer and acknowledged by the user.)